bgarvit01/echoserver/docs/feature-toggle.md

 ---
-layout: default
+layout: page
-title: Feature Toggle
+title: Feature Toggles
-parent: Configuration
-nav_order: 1
+permalink: /feature-toggle/
 ---

-# Feature Toggle
+# Feature Toggles

 Echo Server includes comprehensive feature toggles to control what information is included in responses and what functionality is available.

-## Table of Contents
-{: .no_toc .text-delta }

-1. TOC
-{:toc}

----

 ## Response Content Features